mgaertne/shinqlx/README.md

 ShiN0's Quake Live eXtension, implemented in Rust.
 Most functionality from [minqlx](https://raw.githubusercontent.com/MinoMino/minqlx) should work, if you provide the python files from minqlx in its minqlx.zip file.
 Support for Python 3.7 and above should work out of the box.

 Some limitations apply for certain minqlx functions maybe used in plugins.
-* minqlx.replace_items and minqlx.dev_print_items are not implemented at all.
+* minqlx.replace_items is not implemented at all.
 I doubt there are plugins out there using these functions.
 * 32-bit implementation may not work.
 It's untested.
 * Some compatibility might not work, as this implementation is not yet fully tested.